liquidprompt/liquidprompt/docs/config.rst

 The first file found is sourced.

-Liquidprompt ships with an example config file, ``liquidpromptrc-dist``.
+Liquid Prompt ships with an example config file, ``liquidpromptrc-dist``.
 You can start from this file for your config::

     cp ~/liquidprompt/liquidpromptrc-dist ~/.config/liquidpromptrc